Keith Snell: Research

-Snell's research is on the social and economic history of modern Britain (1650-2020), including the poor law system and the history of welfare, migration and settlement law, rural history, the history of the community, the history of the family in Britain, the regional novel in Britain and Ireland, the Irish famine, Victorian English and Welsh religion, churchyards and cemeteries, motifs and styles of memorialization, the history of loneliness, and industrialization and folk art.
+Snell's research is on the social and economic history of modern Britain (1650–2025), including the poor law system and the history of welfare, migration and settlement law, rural history, the history of the community, the history of the family in Britain, the regional novel in Britain and Ireland, the Irish famine, Victorian English and Welsh religion, churchyards and cemeteries, motifs and styles of memorialization, the history of loneliness, and industrialization and folk art.

 His work stresses the relevance of history for present concerns: the quality of life, the family economy, unemployment, regional cultures, 'community' and localism, 'belonging', and modern loneliness.
 Thus he uses archival and other historical sources for new and different ends.
 He is especially associated with arguments for wider historical meanings and criteria affecting the quality of life; for the historical and geographical diversity of regional cultures in Britain and Ireland, notably focusing upon religion and regional fiction; for the enduring administrative and cultural features of localism and the parish well into British industrialization; and concerning the changing nature of ‘community’, migration, belonging, personal isolation and lone-living over the past three centuries.
 It is characterised methodologically by high levels of quantification coupled with extensive cultural, literary and qualitative evidence.

-He is co-founder and co-editor (from 1990-2021) of the Cambridge University Press journal Rural History: Economy, Society and Culture, for which he is now an honorary editor.
+He is co-founder and co-editor (from 1990 to 2021) of the Cambridge University Press journal Rural History: Economy, Society and Culture, for which he is now an honorary editor.
 He has published over 80 academic articles, and his published books include: